SergeyKaG/trust-token-api/embed-use-case.md

 A PST Issuer can be shared among multiple embed providers, if they are willing to help each other and trust each other.

+## Alternative to Shared storage API

+Shared Storage API is designed for similar cross-site information sharing, and would allow an embed provider to compose user interaction history across multiple websites.
+Shared Storage API should be easier to use: all data is stored on device, eliminating the need for server-side storage and analysis.

+On the other hand, Stared Storage API is much less defensible, for the same reasons.
+With all storage and processing happening in a browser, there is no way for a website to establish that the initial user trust has been calculated correctly, based on correct inputs.

+Shared Storage API allows for very limited data exfiltration via window.sharedStorage.selectURL(), and no provision for data integrity proof, like a signature in a cookie.
+A malicious actor can spoof the stored data that goes into the choice of URL, or override the choice of the URL.
+Malicious actors can also share their shared storage state, effectively cloning good known user profiles.

+Server-side user history storage and analysis should resist cloning, spoofing and other forms of client-side abuse.
+Cloned profiles would share the same client identity, and PST issuance rate would be divided between them.